 Account features and protection

 While it’s somewhat standard these days, it’s reassuring to know you won’t have to pay for fraudulent transactions with the $0 liability guarantee.
 You can elect to receive text or email alerts to be notified of suspicious transactions.
-You’ll also have access to a free FICO score, which is handy for fraud protection and building credit.
+You’ll also have access to your FICO score free of charge, which is handy for fraud protection and building credit.